 - Establish healthy “sleep hygiene” or bedtime habits for children and youth of all ages.
 Viewing electronic devices close to bedtime can affect the quality and amount of sleep, as well as the ease of falling asleep.

 - Families can engage with their children by asking them to show how they are using technology and media at school and in your program.

 It’s important to think about how to encourage all learners’ cognitive development.
 In this activity, think about how your curriculum can support the needs of all school-age children.
 Read and respond to the Thinking about the Curriculum Cycle activity.
 In each scenario, note a strength, a need, and experiences or supports that could promote cognitive development.
-Share your responses with a supervisor, trainer, or coach.
+Share your responses with a coach, trainer, or administrator.